 The Rochman Laboratory at the University of Toronto, the Town of Parry Sound, the Georgian Bay Biosphere Reserve, the Ontario Ministry of the Environment, Conservation and Parks, and our many community volunteers!

-New: GBF is raising funds to purchase the first autonomous underwater vehicle in Canada.
-This will significanlty improve water quality data measurement by filling gaps of information that exist in the US but not in Canada on water, monitoring will be much more efficient and accurate, and costs will be reduced.
+Completed: GBF is raised funds to purchase in partnership the first autonomous underwater vehicle in Canada.
+This will significantly improve water quality data measurement by filling gaps of information that exist in the US but not in Canada on water, monitoring will be much more efficient and accurate, and costs will be reduced.

 Learn more about this amazing transformative technology and how you can help.
 Link to AUV information.

 Status – Ongoing: We worked closely on water quality protocols with the Georgian Bay Biosphere Reserve, who is building on our previous work with the Township of Georgian Bay, the Ontario Ministry of Environment’s Lake Partner Program and the Severn Sound Environmental Association.

 Work from this project will be reflected in ongoing updates to the “State of the Bay” ecosystem health report for eastern and Northern Georgian Bay, which is updated every 5 years.
 GBF was a partner in the development of this report card.
 The current report card was just released in 2018.